Mive82/JuicedFixes/README.md

 # JuicedFixes
+A custom fork of Grim's JuicedFixes.
+Based of an older commit that still works with Wine.

 A set of fixes for Juiced game (2005).
 Still a WIP, but feel free to open an issue if you find any, or a pull request if you get something done.

+## Backports

+Certain fixes have been backported from the upstream JuicedFixes:
+  * Version 1.1 support.
+  * Crash when looking left.

+## Fixes from fork

+The following has been fixed in this fork:
+  * Crewmember controls.

 ## Fixes
 The following had been fixed:
-  *  "Juiced requires Virtual Memory to be enabled" error
+  *  "Juiced requires Virtual Memory to be enabled".
+(Only active when version 1.0 is detected)
   * Frequent crashes on calendar screen
   * Proper XInput gamepad support

 ## Instalation
 Just drag and drop (or copy and paste) the `dinput8.dll` and `scripts` folder into Juiced main folder.
 You can configure the fixes by editing `fixes.ini` inside `scripts` folder.